 - Strategies for avoiding or eliminating the triggers for your allergies

 - Recommendations for what type of medications will relief your allergy symptoms

 - Educating you on how to take an active part in controlling your allergies or asthma

 - Options to become less allergic (immunotherapy), resulting in fewer symptoms and less medication use.

 When you need an allergist in the Sioux Falls area, Dakota Allergy & Asthma is ready to help.
-To find a board certified allergist near you, visit the American College of Allergy, Asthma & Immunology.
+Dr. Bubak is passionate about helping patients find relief for their allergies.
+If you don't live near Sioux Falls, you can find a board certified allergist near you by visiting the American College of Allergy, Asthma & Immunology.